Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/networks.md

 A simplified illustration of autoregulation.
 "Protein" labels the transcription factor binding factor protein, which binds to the DNA encoding this transcription factor, labeled by "Gene".[^auto]
 {: style="font-size: medium;"}

 Transcription factor autoregulation leads us to ask two questions.
-First, how can we conclude that the number of loops in a transcription factor network is "surprisingly large"?
-And second, if autoregulation is so common, then why would a transcription factor have evolved to regulate its *own* transcription?
+First, how can we justify that a transcription factor network has "surprisingly many" loops?
+And second, if autoregulation is so common, then why would a transcription factor have evolved to regulate its own transcription?
+We will address these questions in each of the next two lessons.

 [Next lesson](autoregulation){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}